Make money with Google Ads... just like me!

 fishing for" the answer desired from the witness until it is supplied.

-Kezia.
-Finkelstein wanted to "prove" that Kezia was the reincarnation
+Finkelstein wanted to "prove" that Kezia was the

-"paranoid schizophrenia" (p.
-181) and so might be too toxic and
+(p.
+181) meant that this knowledge might be too

 Kezia through a "free association" (p.
 256) to get the "proof" he wanted